videhasharma/nhs-pgx/project-pages/docs/index.md

-# Apperta NHS Pharmacogenetics archetype reviews
+# Apperta NHS Pharmacogenomics data models reviews

 ## Introduction

-This project aims to build and publish a number of openEHR archetypes and templates which relate to Pharmacogenetics, to support decision support in frontline clinical systems with the ultimate aim of having these re-published by openEHR International.
+This project aims to build and publish a number of open data models for the storage of pharmacogenomics data.
+We are using the 'openEHR' standard for this, with a view of standardise pharmacogenomic data so healthcarer providers can implement clinical decision support systems and personalise the prescribing of medicines at scale.
+This short animation explains the rationale for the project.

+Once reviewed and validated by an international community, including input from the Global Alliance for Genomics and Health (GA4GH), the model will be published by openEHR International.

 ## openEHR archetypes and templates